rails/rails/guides/source/initialization.md

 traverses all the class ancestors looking for an `initializers` method, sorting them and running them.
 For example, the `Engine` class will make all the engines available by providing the `initializers` method.

+The `Rails::Application` class, as defined in `railties/lib/rails/application.rb` defines `bootstrap`, `railtie`, and `finisher` initializers.
+The `bootstrap` initializers prepare the application (like initializing the logger) while the `finisher` initializers (like building the middleware stack) are run last.
+The `railtie` initializers are the initializers which have been defined on the `Rails::Application` itself and are run between the `bootstrap` and `finishers`.

 After this is done we go back to `Rack::Server`